brontosaurusrex/brontosaurusrex.github.io/_posts/2023-08-11-Latest-nvim-and-nvchad.md

 Make sure the 'correct' nerd font is installed, in my case 'JetBrainsMonoNL Nerd Font' seems to show all the icons.

+Problems:
+When yy it will complain that no clipboard provider is set, opening lua/core/init.lua and typing :so (source current) fixes the problem for the current session.
+No idea how to debug.

 scrot:
 [![image-nohash-th](https://i.imgur.com/K0MG21el.png)](https://i.imgur.com/K0MG21e.png)